HL7/davinci-ecdx/input/pagecontent/index.md

 #### Actors and Roles:

 - The Payer system (Payer) acts in the role of a *data consumer*
-- The Provider systemt (Provider) acts in the role of a *data source*
+- The Provider system (Provider) acts in the role of a *data source*

 #### Steps
 1. The Payer system initiates a request for clinical information